Horace Jayne House

-Horace Jayne House (1895) is an architecturally significant building designed by architect Frank Furness in Philadelphia, Pennsylvania.
+Horace Jayne House (1895) is an architecturally significant building designed by architect Frank Furness in Philadelphia, Pennsylvania, United States.
 It is located at the southwest corner of 19th and Delancey Streets, about a block south of Rittenhouse Square.

 The Horace Jayne House was added to the National Register of Historic Places in 1982.

 History

-The house was built as the residence and office of Dr. Horace Jayne (1859–1913) and his wife Caroline Furness Jayne (1873–1909), and was completed in 1895.
+The house was built as the residence and office of Dr. Horace Jayne and his wife Caroline Furness Jayne, and was completed in 1895.
 Dr. Jayne was a zoologist and professor at the University of Pennsylvania.
 Mrs. Jayne, the architect's niece, was an ethnologist and an authority on string figures.
-Following her death at age 36, Dr. Jayne and their children – Kate Furness Jayne (1895–1940) and Horace H. F. Jayne (1898–1975) – moved year-round to "Sub Rosa," their summer house on the Wallingford, Pennsylvania property of her father, Horace Howard Furness.
+Following her death at age 36, Dr. Jayne and their children – Kate Furness Jayne and Horace H. F. Jayne – moved year-round to "Sub Rosa," their summer house on the Wallingford, Pennsylvania property of her father, Horace Howard Furness.

 The city house was acquired by department-store heir Jacob Lit of Lit Brothers about 1928, who probably added the radiator covers of frolicking greyhounds by sculptor William Hunt Diederich.

-It was converted into a synagogue in the 1940s, and served as headquarters for the Heart Association of Southeastern Pennsylvania from the 1950s to the 1980s.
+The building was acquired by Temple Beth Zion in 1946 and served as its synagogue from 1946 to 1953 after which it served as headquarters for the Heart Association of Southeastern Pennsylvania from the 1950s to the 1980s.
 The building was renovated in the late 1980s into the law offices of Anapol, Schwartz, Weiss & Schwartz.
 It was sold in 2007, and underwent a 2-year restoration by John Milner, Architects.
 It is now, again, a single-family residence.

 Many of Furness's grandest Philadelphia houses of the 1880s and 1890s were built near or fronting on Rittenhouse Square.
 These included the William W. Frazier house (1881–82, demolished), at the southwest corner of 18th & Rittenhouse Square Streets; the George B. Preston house (1881–83, demolished), at the northeast corner of 22nd & Walnut Streets; the Thomas A. Scott house (1887–88, demolished), at the southeast corner of 19th & Rittenhouse Square Streets; the Alexander J. Cassatt house (1888, demolished), at 202 South 19th Street (Rittenhouse Square West); and the Thomas A. Reilly house (1891–92), at 1804 Rittenhouse Square Street.
 Of these, only the Reilly house and the Jayne house survive.